wavesplatform/docs.wavesplatform/docs/en/ride/v5/functions/built-in-functions/decoding-functions.md

 # Decoding functions

+:warning: This is the documentation for the Standard Library **version 5**, which is currently available for [Stagenet](/en/blockchain/blockchain-network/) only.
+[Go to Mainnet version](/en/ride/functions/built-in-functions/decoding-functions)

 | Name | Description | Complexity |
 | :--- | :--- | :--- |
 | [addressFromString(String): Address&#124;Unit](#address-from-string)| Decodes address from [base58](https://en.bitcoin.it/wiki/Base58Check_encoding) string | 1 |